serhatbolsu/api-test-javascript-jest-boilerplate/README.md

 - Test suite using super agent.
 - Test suite using base api which represent DSL of 'Vegetable' application.
 - Test suite using Resource Objects, explained below.
+- Test suite for data import from file.

 You can copy this library and use as you like, however think about the design choices you are changing.